Over to our nutritionists…

 In cases of unpleasant diarrhoea, fibre will absorb moisture and along with its binding and gelling properties, it is a good aid the treatment of diarrhoea.
 Fibre’s water absorbing properties also aids the treatment of constipation.

-High fibre dog food for anal glands issues.
-Many vets will also recommend a higher fibre food to increase stool volume.
+Many vets will recommend a higher fibre food to increase stool volume.
 A bulkier stool can help to empty the anal glands and may benefit dogs with recurrent anal gland issues.
 This method is helping to deal with the symptoms of anal gland issues but is not getting to the root cause of why the glands are filling up.
 In our experience a high fibre diet is not needed and a good quality, standard lower fibre diet will help prevent the glands filling up in the first place.
 There are other factors that can cause the glands to fill up, its best to talk our team of nutritionists who will be happy to provide tailored advice to meet your dog’s individual needs.

-We recommend our higher fibre diet, Weight Control+ Chicken & Oats which contains 7.5% fibre.
-In comparison, our standard dry dog food diets contain 2-3% fibre, depending on variety.
+We recommend our higher fibre diet, Weight Control Chicken & Oats which contains 7.5% fibre.